videocoin/zktransverify/TestSetup.md

 The purpose of this test is to check if "videocoin proof generation and verifier" is functioning correctly.
 The test procedure includes running the oprtations at wallet, transcode-worker, storage-worker and verifier manually.
 After the integration with the videocoin-net, these operations will be embedded in the respective modules.

-## 1. wallet : Encodes a yuv420 UHD test source into 10sec TS segment
+## 1. Wallet : Generate test source stream

 Encodes streams from test sequences listed in Appendix-A using following settings: